Highway (2014 Hindi film): Development

-In an interview with The Telegraph, director Imtiaz Ali stated, "Highway has been a story that has stayed with me for 15 years.
+In an interview with The Telegraph, director Imtiaz Ali asserted, "Highway has been a story that has stayed with me for 15 years.
 There was something in it that didn't die.
 Usually you lose interest in a story beyond a certain point.
 But with Highway, there was something very subtle, yet something very influential".
-On the story he added, "Some years ago, I made a half-hour episode for a TV series (1999 for Zee TV's Rishtey starring Aditya Srivastava and Kartika Rane) and that's where I first got a hint for this story.
+On the story he added, "Some years ago, I made a half-hour episode for a TV series (in 1999 for Zee TV's Rishtey starring Aditya Srivastava and Kartika Rane) and that's where I first got a hint for this story.
 And over time, it changed form and genres until I just gave up.
 And then it all settled down to this journey of two characters.
 As for the central female lead, I thought I would cast someone with some experience of life, someone who had probably been through some relationships.
 While penning the script he stated he had to change many scenes of the film because he felt they were becoming too similar to his previous film, Jab We Met (2007).
 He said that the film was his first digital film.
-In the April 2013 interview with the same, he said the film is primarily the story of two characters from very different backgrounds— played by Randeep Hooda and Alia Bhatt—who take the road trip across six states in a truck.
+The director initially envisioned casting an older actress, possibly someone like Aishwarya Rai, who he believed would be ideal for the role of Veera without makeup.
+However, after meeting Alia Bhatt, he did not consider anyone else for the part.
+In the April 2013 interview with the same, he said the film is primarily the story of two characters from very different backgrounds—played by Alia Bhatt and Randeep Hooda—who take the road trip across six states in a truck.
 Further, Ali told that he had thought of making Highway in various ways.
 At an instant he thought of making it a very big action film later he thought of scripting it in a very romantic way; some 12 years back, he drew romantic instances from Qayamat Se Qayamat Tak (1988).
 He added, "The film is about the discovery of yourself while traveling.
-It's a coming-of-age movie."
+It's a coming-of-age film."
 Prior to shooting he didn't complete scripting for the film and the script got ready after the shooting of the scenes because the dialogues were decided on the spot.
 Over the improvisations in script, he stated, "For instance, when we were on the top of snow mountains in Himachal Pradesh, I wanted to be open to what nature suggested and the impulses the actors gave me, rather than stick to what I had written, sitting in a room in Mumbai.
 The film was made on the way, on the go.
 I had to have very suitable, good actors and a low maintenance crew."
 For Highway, Hooda prepared for his role with such sincerity that in order to keep the initial distance with Bhatt's character, he didn't speak to her for about 25 days.